PedroLeale/Hybrid-DataStructure/README.md

 * I tried to make it generic, not only for strings, but I don't know why it lost 40% performance since typing should be dealt with in compile time, not run time.<br />
 * Also tried to make only one TreeSet and a list of BloomFilters, but it ended up consuming so much memory that it crashes when I test it with millions of strings.
 The goal of this was to deal with duplicates from unions.<br />
-* Currently using the same seed for all bloomfilters, with the hope to improve performance but haven't seen something relevant.
+* Currently using the same seed for all bloomfilters, with the hope to improve performance but haven't seen anything relevant.